 When the absence ceases or the vacancy is filled, the employee shall return to their regular position, and their salary and anniversary date shall be redetermined as if the temporary promotion had not occurred.
-Any step increases which would have been due in his/her regular position shall be allowed.
+Any merit increase that would have been due in his/her regular position shall be allowed.